 So, together with the marketing department, the ultimate goal of UX design is to get people to say out loud that their user experience with your business was out of this planet.

-How improving user experience help achieve your business goals
+How does improving user experience help achieve your business goals?

 It's not a secret that companies investing in UX design reach and exceed their goals more frequently.
 The maths are simple: good user experience makes your customers happier, and usually, satisfied customers mean better business.